 There are a lot of mold types you can find on many surfaces within your house area.
-One among those types is the yellowish one, or better known as yellow mold.
+One among those types is the yellowish one or better known as yellow mold.
 This mold often grows on various things, from grass clippings, wooden surfaces, or even bathroom walls and ceiling.

 Because it is relatively uncommon, many people do not have a lot of knowledge about yellow mold.
-You can find a lot of misconceptions and twisted facts about the danger and general characteristic of yellow mold.
-Thus, understanding the correct yellow mold facts is very important, especially if you are now facing with one.
+You can find a lot of misconceptions and twisted facts about the danger and general characteristics of yellow mold.
+Thus, understanding the correct yellow mold facts is very important, especially if you are now facing one.

 So, let’s start with the definition.
-This mold is better known as slime mold due to the looks of its colony that resemble slime if you see it briefly from a far.
-The bigger colony of yellow mold shows the real growth of fungi head most of the times, which resembles the looks of tiny mushrooms.
+This mold is better known as slime mold due to the looks of its colony that resemble slime if you see it briefly from afar.
+The bigger colony of yellow mold shows the real growth of fungi heads most of the time, which resembles the looks of tiny mushrooms.

-Another yellow mold facts that often mistaken by people is the fact that this mold is not as toxic as what people think.
+Another yellow mold fact that often mistaken by people is the fact that this mold is not as toxic as what people think.
 As long as you have a great immune system, the existence of yellow mold in crawl space or in your house will not affect your health.

 Bread is generally a good place for any types of fungi to grow due to its nutritious nature, especially the fermented ones.
 The most common types of yellow mold on bread is Aspergillum.
 This mold has a fuzzy looks, often located both inside and top of the bread.
 It sometimes give more than one color.
 The smell of your bread will change once the bigger colony is established.

 Other locations where yellow mold often grow is compost heaps, mulch, and grass clipping.
 Yellow mold on mulch almost looks like animal vomit or feces due to its slimy and yellowish looks.
 While the looks do not give a good impression, it is actually quite harmless for both plants and humans.
 You can simply rake it if you dislike the looks of it.